 Wildlife: You will likely see seabirds, dragonflies, butterflies, and other small creatures here.

-Leave No Trace: Please, stay on the marked trail and pack out any garbage you bring with you (fruit peels, wrappers, etc.).
+Leave No Trace: Please, stay on the marked trail and pack out any garbage you bring with you (like fruit peels and wrappers).

 Read next: Bouctouche Dunes: Family-Friendly New Brunswick Hike